-Higher involvement means higher GPAs
+The on-campus advantage

-National studies show students who are involved on campus earn higher GPAs and have higher graduation rates.
+N ational studies, as well as internal research show students who live on campus consistently earn higher GPAs than students who live off campus.
 University Housing offers a few ways for residents to be involved in their community and on campus, including Residential Hall Association (RHA) and National Residence Hall Honorary (NRHH).
 In these organizations, students gain valuable leadership experience as they facilitate events, socials and service opportunities for residents throughout the year.

 + COMMUNITY COUNCIL

 The primary governing bodies in our halls are community councils composed of elected officers and representatives of residents within that hall.
 Taking part in residence hall government is an excellent way to develop leadership skills and to become involved in the community.
 Each group's purpose is the same: to implement programs and activities that respond to the needs and requests of residents on issues that affect their living environments.

 Where does your housing fee go?

-The outstanding services and programs that make living in University Housing an enjoyable and productive experience require a great deal of resources.
+The outstanding services and programs that make living in L University Housing an enjoyable and productive experience require a great deal of resources.
 If you have ever wondered where your fee goes, here we illustrate how useful each and every penny can be.

-PERSONNEL SERVICES 27%
+OPERATING EXPENSES UTILITIES COMMUNICATIONS

+FY2021 DATA

+SALARIES AND BENEFITS

 Personnel services accounts for the salaries, wages and benefits of the University Housing staff members, including student workers.
 University Housing employs more than 400 student workers and is one of the largest employers of student workers on campus.

 UTILITIES

-7%

 With the rising costs of natural resources, energy costs have also increased.
-The luxury of having all utilities included in rent utilizes a significant portion of the rent dollar.
+The luxury of having all utilities included in the fee utilizes a significant portion of the housing fee.
 For instance, last year alone, University Housing paid approximately \$3.4 million for utilities.

-OMMUNICATIONS

 High-speed Internet, office and 24-hour desk phone lines, as well as cell phones for on-call staff are a small portion of the housing fee for residents.

-OPERATING EXPENSES 9%
+OPERATING EXPENSES 3.5%

 Services such as insurance, administrative overhead, supplies and regular repairs and maintenance.

-CAPITAL IMPROVEMENTS 39%
+CAPITAL IMPROVEMENTS

+Each year, any revenue amount

+43.5%

-Each year, any revenue amount that exceeds operating expenses is contributed to University Housing's fund balance.
-In order to keep the buildings as up-to-date as possible, all halls are assessed for renovation needs.
-For instance, over the past fiscal year, we began construction of a new first-year residence hall, Building 2264, upgraded furniture in supplemental spaces and are replacing the roof of Creswell Hall.
+that exceeds operating expenses is contributed to University Housing's fund balance.
+In order to keep the buildings up-todate, all halls are assessed for renovation needs.
+For instance. over the past fiscal year, we constructed a new first-year residence hall, Black-Diallo-Miller Hall, upgraded lobbies and flooring in the Hill Community spaces, are replacing the roof of Creswell Hall, and beginning a renovation of Soule Hall.

-DEBT SERVICES 14%
+DEBT SERVICES

 Paying off long-term debt associated with past large-scale capital projects results in debt service payments (mortgages) each year.
 East Campus Village (built in 2004), Building 1516 (built in 2010) and Rutherford Hall (built in 2013) account for the majority of debt obligations.
 All of these projects were financed by the UGA Real Estate Foundation.

+SUMMER 2022 | 9 8 | BULLDOG FAMILIES

-Improving access to housing An endowed scholarship makes it easier for non-first year students to continue benefiting from living on campus For the 2021-2022 academic year, University Housing awarded three students the Jim Day Housing Scholarship, which offers financial assistance to outstanding students to offset the cost of living on campus.
+Improving access to housing An endowed scholarship makes it easier for non-first year students to continue benefiting from living on campus $F^{\text{or the 2022-2023 academic year, Uni-}}{\text{versity Housing awarded four students}}$ the Jim Day Housing Scholarship, which offers financial assistance to outstanding students to offset the cost of living on campus.
 Recipients of the scholarships are current UGA undergraduate students with on-campus room assignments, who demonstrate financial need as determined by the UGA Office of Financial Aid.
-If awarded a scholarship, recipients